Ebenezer Eastman: Ebenezer Eastman Memorial Clock

 In East Concord, Eastman is memorialized by a granite clock installed in 1924 celebrating his ostensible founding achievement.
-The monument was erected by the Eastman Family Memorial Association.
+The monument was erected by the Eastman Family Memorial Association and made by the New England Granite Works in Westerly, Rhode Island.
+For many years the clock did not work as the inner clockworks were missing.
+The memorial clock was restored with new working clockworks in 2024.

 Descendants

 Eastman has multiple notable direct descendants.
 Seth Eastman, a West Point graduate and Civil War veteran commissioned by Congress to create paintings for the United States Capitol, was Captain Eastman's great-great grandson.
 Seth's grandson Charles Alexander Eastman, of the Dakota people, was one of the first Native Americans to be certified as a European-style doctor, a co-founder of the Boy Scouts, and a historian.